A guide to vendor liability insurance requirements

-Most trade shows, farmers’ markets, art fairs, ballparks, and universities require vendors to carry certain types and amounts of liability coverage.
+Many venues will require vendors to carry liability insurance in order for them to cater, sell, or display their goods.
+And most trade shows, farmers’ markets, art fairs, ballparks, and universities require vendors to carry specific amounts and types of liability coverage.

 Those serving food face a great deal of liability risk.
-This includes food trucks and other food vendors, as well as other vendors such as bakeries or ice cream shops.
+This includes food trucks and other food vendors, along with bakeries, ice cream shops, and caterers.

 A customer could trip over your display.
 Your cooking equipment could catch fire.
 Produce sold at a farmers’ market or a roadside stand could be contaminated and cause an illness.